Guz Khan: Television

 In June 2015, Khan made a short film Roadman Ramadan as part of the British Muslim Comedy series, five short films by Muslim comedians commissioned by the BBC to be released on BBC iPlayer.
 Khan's sketch was a guide to Ramadan, the Islamic month of fasting during daylight hours, which sees Khan's character Mobeen guide his newly converted friend Trev through his first Ramadan.

 In July 2015, Khan gave up his job as a school teacher to pursue a career in comedy after his YouTube clips went viral.
 In November, he featured in an episode of comedy web series Corner Shop Show.
 In 2016, he went on to play the rambunctious baggage handler Mo Khan in Borderline.

 In December 2017, Khan's four-part BBC comedy series Man Like Mobeen was released on BBC iPlayer.
-Two more series of the show were produced, which were released on BBC iPlayer in 2019 and 2020.
+Three more series of the show have been produced, which were released on BBC iPlayer in 2019, 2020, 2023 and 2025.

 In March 2019, Khan appeared as a guest on Hypothetical.

 In 2020, he appeared in Four Weddings And a Funeral, a miniseries created by Mindy Kaling that is a re-imagining of the original film.

 In September 2021, Khan appeared on the twelfth series of Taskmaster.

 In December 2021, Khan appeared as Bonzo in Beauty and the Beast: A Pantomime for Comic Relief, originally broadcast on BBC Two on Sunday 21 December.

 In February 2022, Khan narrated the Peaky Blinders Ultimate Recap on BBC One.

-In March 2022, Khan appeared in the HBO Max LGBTQ-friendly pirate series Our Flag Means Death, where he played Ivan, a member of Blackbeard's crew.
+In March 2022, Khan appeared in the HBO Max comedy pirate series Our Flag Means Death, where he played Ivan, a member of Blackbeard's crew.
 Khan was the only main actor dropped ahead of the second season of the show.
 Responding to the decision, he tweeted: "This is the industry sometimes.
 They might be choosing a different direction creatively, maybe it's financial decision, maybe they weren't feeling your boy."

+In March 2024, Khan appeared in the Netflix show The Gentlemen, where he played Chucky "The Cobra" Kubra, an experienced money launderer.